 So most of the time, the decisions to use drugs are not even conscious, and that is where mental obsession and behaviors similar to this come from.
 So what can you do to lessen the control the substances have on your subconscious mind?
 Are there things you can do to break the mental obsession, the inability to feel pleasure, etc.?

 Yes, there are.
 The basic idea is to build a new brain map for pleasure.
 While this is no small feat, it can be done with persistence.
 I will share with you a couple of options, but make no mistake: These will do nothing for you if you don’t stop using the substance.

 So if you are going to build a new brain map for pleasure, you need to remove the things that insult the pleasure pathway.
 You need to limit (and completely eliminate substances of abuse) the things you use that insult this pathway.
 These would include caffeine, nicotine, sugar, video games, sex, etc. If you can’t eliminate these completely, use them consciously, as a reward after a hard week, day, etc.

-He is formally trained as a naturopathic physician and an acupuncturist, and has spent much of his continuing education on understanding holistic and conventional methods of treating mental health conditions.
-The mechanics of the addict’s brain and how it impairs their ability to stay sober is of particular interest for him.
+He is formally trained as a naturopathic physician and an acupuncturist and has spent much of his continuing education on understanding holistic and conventional methods of treating mental health conditions.
+The mechanics of the addict’s brain and how it impairs their ability to stay sober is of particular interest to him.
 He enjoys finding new ways to teach about and interrupt the cycle of addiction.

-“Working with addiction in any form is a transformative process because it reminds us how venerable the mind and spirt can be.
+“Working with addiction in any form is a transformative process because it reminds us how venerable the mind and spirit can be.
 It also reminds us how regenerative they can be given the right nourishment.”
-Dr. Terranella, practices at Southwest integrative Medicine in Phoenix Arizona.
-You can visit his website at http://www.swintegrativemedicine.com.
+Dr. Terranella, practices at Southwest Integrative Medicine in Phoenix Arizona.
+You can visit his website at https://www.swintegrativemedicine.com.